Jelmerrr/DeepDive-SFX-Manipulation/README.md

 # DeepDive-SFX-Manipulation

-A showcase of different effects and ways to manipulate a single sound effect in order to achieve different results.
+A small showcase about the posible ways to manipulate a single sound file to achieve different feelings.
+This prototype highlights different effects that are commonly used to enhance a sound and make it fit more for any given scenario.

 ### How to use:
 This Unity project is a short showcase about use cases related to the manipulation of a single sound effect.